Imágenes de páginas

 It cannot be said of Mr. Meredith that no writer of his century has challenged the like serious attention in the field of poetry as well as of fiction.
 To leave a great name-that of Scott-out of account, there are other and not inconsid

 11 Poems and Lyrics of the Joy of Earth.
 By George Meredith.
 (London, 1883.)
-2 Ballads and Poems of Tragic Life.
-By George Meredith.
-(London, 1887).
-3 A Reading of Earth.
-By George Meredith.
-(London, 1888).

 4 Poems.
 The Empty Purse, with Odes to the Comic Spirit, To Youth in Memory and Verses By George Meredith.
 (London, 1892).

-5 Modern Love: a Reprint.
+5 Modern Love a Reprint.
 By George Meredith.
 (London, 1892).

 erable rivals.
 But Mr. Meredith has achieved a strikingly uniform success, such a success as makes it difficult to place his prose above his poetry, or his poetry above his prose, without misgivings that the verdict may be reversed by the critical court of the later generations.
 One thing is indisputable and noteworthy: Mr. Meredith's verse bears a very close relationship to his proseit supplements, reinforces, and interprets his prose.
 Essentially a dramatic artist, he has none the less experienced the lyrical passion for the deliverance of his own soul, and in his verse has set free his thought in his own person.
 It is precisely the dramatic artist entering through his imaginative sympathy into the characters and situations of his dramatis persone who presents "the imaginary utterances of so many imaginary persons, not his," and suppresses himself the while; it is precisely the dramatic artist, we may naturally suppose, in whom the impulse toward selfrevelation exists most strongly.
 He is the wide and clear-eyed spectator of life who sees and pictures it best, but is for the most part content to remain unknown behind his creations.
 And in Mr. Meredith's fiction, as in Shakespeare's, a persistent and impenetrable irony veils the artist himself; the author lurks undiscovered behind the humorist.
 So was it not with Thackeray, who steps forward ever and anon to speak in propria persona.
 So was it not with Scott, whose sympathies there is no mistaking.
 Shakespeare in his sonnets, the popular theory has it, laid aside the mask of humor, and "with the sonnetkey unlocked his heart."
 Let this be so or not, it is certain that Mr. Meredith lays aside in his verse the mask of humor worn in his novels.
 His poetry is more essentially serious than his prose; it is grave almost throughout; a personal utterance, the expression of the individual philosophy of the man.
 The reader of the novels is in contact with the dramatic artist, the spectator and student of life; the poems are the outspoken utterance of the man who is himself one of the dramatis persona in personal relation with the facts of the world.
 Taken together, this prose and this verse constitute an autobiography